Taiwopeter-babs/techprosng-backend-task/OPTIMIZATION.md

   - Separately index the _userId_ and _userEmail_ columns or
   - Use a single index for both columns.

     Due to the bottlenecks highlighted above, the first option would suffice.
 Although, this would use more disk space as compared to combining the index of two columns.
 The reason for this is due to the queries on the database.
 Most queries involving the _userId_ column use just the _userId_ and the same goes for the _userEmail_.

-For example:
+    Consider the following query on the `users` table:

     ```sql
     -- query the 'users' table for a specific user